 Dietary changes and exercise are needed to improve insulin sensitivity.
 This includes lowering the starch and sugar content of their diet by eliminating grains and transitioning to a forage-based diet.

-Obesity is the main known risk factor for Equine Metabolic Syndrome and often is associated with early stages of laminitis.
+Obesity is common in horses with Equine Metabolic Syndrome and often is associated with early stages of laminitis.

 Using the Henneke Body Condition Scoring system is the best way to evaluate your horse’s obesity status.
 A score of 7 or more indicates that your horse is carrying too much body fat and needs to lose weight.